ngeor/blog/_posts/2017/2017-11-25-cd-with-helm-part-3-kubernetes-intro.md

 <img src="{{ site.baseurl }}/assets/2017/blog-kubernetes.jpg" />

-As I had said <a href="{{ site.baseurl }}/2017/04/29/keeping-it-simple-with-microservices-communication.html">in a previous post</a>, my advice is to pick a solution that fits the business needs, not a solution that is cool to work on.
+As I had said <a href="{% post_url 2017/2017-04-29-keeping-it-simple-with-microservices-communication %}">in a previous post</a>, my advice is to pick a solution that fits the business needs, not a solution that is cool to work on.
 End of side note.

 To experiment with Kubernetes on your local laptop, you can use minikube.
 You'll need the following tools:
 <ul>